 Step 1: Start the Configuration Process

 If you already have a DreamHost account, you can start the configuration process by logging in and accessing your dashboard.
-Here, you’ll see the Add a Dedicated Server button, which you’ll want to select.
+At the bottom of the left-hand sidebar, you’ll see the Dedicated Server tab, which you’ll want to select.

 Step 2: Select the Number of CPU Cores You Need